iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 When we have to make $k$ success in $n$ attempts, then we can following formula:

 $ P = _nC_k . π^k .
 (1-π)^{(n-k)} $

+Here π is probability to get success. eg, throwing a basket ball.

+Now if we move k from 0 to n, we get different values of P. This can make a distribution.
+We call this binomial distribution.